stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 ## 2. Map Feature to P4 code

-Next the feature has to be mapped to P4 code.
+Next, the feature has to be mapped to P4 code.
 Here we decide how it should be expressed so that the compiler can make sense of it.
 It's also important to make the additions integrate well in existing features, to maximize code reuse and minimize effort.

 ### Headers & Parser

-Adding new protocols come with their own headers & types and we have to make the compiler understand them.
+Adding new protocols come with their own headers & types, and we have to make the compiler understand them.

 ```p4
 const bit<16> ETHERTYPE_MPLS = 0x8847;